 Da Yu Cauldron

-The Da Yu Cauldron is an outstanding example of the dignified modeling of cauldrons and bold inscription style of the West Zhou dynasty.
-With the 19-line, 291-character inscription on the inside recording the story of the nobility conferment by the King Kang on the cauldron’s maker Yu, the cauldron is the oldest literature of the nobility-confer appointment system of the West Zhou dynasty.
+The Da Yu Cauldron is an outstanding example of the dignified modelling of cauldrons and bold inscription style of the West Zhou Dynasty.
+With the 19-line, 291-character inscription on the inside recording the story of the nobility conferment by the King Kang on the cauldron’s maker Yu, the cauldron is the oldest literature of the nobility-confer appointment system of the West Zhou Dynasty.